B.S., University of Kansas, 1995

 5) Can we use measurements of CO2, H2O and their isotopes in the atmosphere to measure photosynthetic, respiratory and fossil fuel contributions to the global carbon cycle across a range of scales?

 We are always looking for curious and motivated people to join us.
-If your interests broadly overlap the lab’s, then you are strongly encouraged to contact me and ultimately to apply.
+If your interests broadly overlap the lab’s, then you are strongly encouraged to contact me.

 Please contact me for reprints or questions concerning any of these publications.

 Wiley E, Helliker BR.
+2012.
 A re-evaluation of carbon storage in trees lends greater support for carbon limitation to growth.
 New Phytologist.
-In press.
+195: 289-295.

 Casper BB, Goldman R, Ariuntsetseg L, Helliker BR, Plante AF, Spence LA, Liancourt P, Boldgiv B, Petraitis PS.
 2012.
 Legumes mitigate ecological consequences of a topographic gradient in a northern Mongolian steppe.
 Oecologia.
 In press.